 Five mistakes recur across the Canadian SMB tenants Fusion Computing audits.
 Federation left at Allow All is the most common; it ships open and rarely gets a second pass.
 Guest accounts with no expiry and no review cadence is second.
 Meeting lobby bypass for external joiners is third.

 The fourth is treating SharePoint external sharing as the only file-sharing surface, ignoring chat-level OneDrive shares.
 The fifth is skipping Conditional Access for Teams because email already enforces it, missing that Teams has its own session lifetimes.
-Each maps to a control above, and none requires E5.
+Each maps to a control above, and none requires E5 licensing in my deployments.

 Frequently asked questions